Recovery of surfaces and functions in high dimensions: sampling theory and links to neural networks: Introduction

-We also use the above property to efficiently represent and recover band-limited multidimensional functions living on the surfaces.
-We show that such representations are linear in the lifted feature space.
-Specifically, the low-rank nature of the exponential features provides an elegant approach to locally represent the function using considerably lower number of parameters.
+We also show that the low-rank property can be used to efficiently represent multidimensional functions of points living on the surface.
+In particular, we are only interested in the good representation of the function when the input is on or in the vicinity of the surface.
+We assume the functions are linear combination of the same basis functions (exponentials in our case).
+Since such representations are linear in the feature space, the low-rank nature of the exponential features provides an elegant approach to represent the function using considerably fewer parameters.
 In particular, we show that the feature vectors of a few anchor points on the surface span the space, which allows us to efficiently represent the function as the interpolation of the function values at the anchor points using a Dirichlet kernel.
 The significant reduction in the number of free parameters offered by this local representation makes the learning of the function from finite samples tractable.
 We note that the computational structure of the representation is essentially a one-layer kernel network.
 Note that the approximation is highly local; the true function and the local representation match only on the surface, while they may deviate significantly on points which are not on the surface.
-This work is related to kernel methods, which are widely used for the approximation of functions \cite{belkin2006manifold,cho2009kernel,mairal2014convolutional}.
-It is well-known that an arbitrary function can be approximated using kernel methods, and the computational structure resembles a single hidden layer neural network.
-Our work has two key distinctions with the above approaches (a) unlike most kernel methods that choose infinite bandwidth kernels (e.g. Gaussians), we restrict our attention to a band-limited kernel. (b) we focus on a restrictive data model, where the data samples are localized or close to the zero set of a band-limited function.
-These two restrictions enable us to represent band-limited functions on such smooth surfaces exactly, as opposed to classical methods that can only approximate functions.
-The analysis shows the quite significant benefit in representing complex functions, when the data have a simple structure.
-In addition, it also shows how the composition of lower bandwidth functions as in a multi-layer network can enable the efficient representation of high bandwidth function.
+We demonstrate the preliminary utility of this network in denoising, which shows improved performance compared to some state-of-the-art methods.
+Here, we model the denoiser as a function $f: \mathbb R^{p^2}\rightarrow \mathbb R$ that provides a \emph{noise-free} center pixel of a $p\times p$ noisy patch.
+The noisy patch is assumed to a point in $p^2$ dimensional space, close to the low-dimensional patch surface or union of surfaces.
+We also show that this framework can be used to learn a manifold, which can be viewed as the signal subspace version of the null-space based kernel low-rank algorithm considered above.
+In this case, the network structure is an auto-encoder.